OU-CS3560/s24-killer-sudoku/README.md

 ## Platform

-Our application utilizes the typical Javascript back-end and CSS front-end.
-Additionally, we are hosting a linode server for all students to try our Sudoku.
+Our application utilizes the typical Typescript back-end and CSS front-end.
+Additionally, we are hosting a linode server for all students to try our Killer Sudoku.

 ## Frameworks/Tools

-This application will be using Next.js for the React component, and applying Tailwind CSS.
+This application is built on Next.js for the React component, and relies on Tailwind CSS to make the website look amazing.

 ## How to build/compile